deaktator/maxflow-problems/README.md

 Penalties outweigh delivery of unpenalized optimum
 --------------------------------------------------

+This is just like the above example except that the arc 3 &rarr; 4 has a cost of -3 instead of -5.
+Therefore, when the penalty is applied, it outweights the previous behavior and two matches are delivered.

 | Problem | Solution | Legend |
 | ------- | -------- | ------ |